davewadestein/CIGNA-Intermediate-Python-Jan-2005/README.md

 ## What to try on Friday
 * try using your work laptop instead of a personal one
 * reach out to Nick-provencher@pluralsight.com with results–does it work?

-## "Parking Lot" for Questions
-* What's with the / and the * in argument lists when you read the docs?

 ## Friday 1-Question Polls
 * https://xoyondo.com/op/b49kcih7nvq5dup